Operation Baker: Operation

 include the entire Mộ Đức Plain.
 A new firebase, Dragon, was built next to the district headquarters and manned by an artillery battery provided by Task Force Oregon and an infantry company.
 The additional soldiers gave Granger the equivalent of six company-size maneuver units.
 In mid-June, the Americans fought a series of battles within a few kilometers of Dragon.
 These actions cost the enemy, thought to be of the 1st Regiment from Base Area 123, more than 50 dead.
 The fights near Liz and Dragon in May and June had confirmed the location of the 1st Regiment, but the whereabouts of the VC 2nd and the PAVN 22nd Regiments remained less certain.
 Analysts reasoned that one or both regiments had to take some action in Đức Phổ to reestablish local authority and concluded that Bronco was the most likely objective.
 The enemy struck on 23 June, shortly after midnight 12 minutes of mortar and recoilless rifle fire hit the base, killing 3 Americans, wounding 51 and knocking out an 8-inch howitzer.

 In late June intelligence pinpointed a battalion of the 2nd Regiment and two local force battalions around the beaches near the mouth of the Tra Cau.
 Eager to bring the VC to battle, the new 3rd Brigade commander, Colonel George E. Wear, sent the 2/35th Infantry, after them.
 For two weeks, Granger's replacement, Lieutenant colonel Norman L. Tiller, searched hamlets and set night ambushes, killing some 30 VC.
 Finally, on 10 July, a VC prisoner led his captors to a complex of underground hiding places.
 The skillfully camouflaged positions had eluded detection even when Tiller's men were within feet of them.
 Tiller's men again searched the hamlets.
 As Tiller's men became more adept at locating the dugouts, results improved markedly.
 During the last three weeks of July, at the cost of 9 U.S. killed, Tiller claimed 260 VC killed, 47 captured and 108 weapons seized.

 Aftermath

-U.S. losses were 97 killed while PAVN/VC losses until the end of July were 1,339 killed and 410 weapons captured.
+U.S. losses were 97 killed while the US had claimed that PAVN/VC losses per body count claim until the end of July were 1,339 killed and 410 weapons captured.

 By the end of July Highway 1 was open throughout the 3rd Brigade sector during daylight, and South Vietnamese officials claimed that the government controlled over half of the Đức Phổ District's population, a 100 percent increase since February.
 On the other hand, over 70 percent of that increase, some 19,000 people, consisted of refugees-people who either had been forced out of their homes by the allies or had fled the fighting around their hamlets.
 Except those located near Highway 1, few hamlets remained intact.

+According to one source, refugees from the Đức Phổ region were displaced to camps without sanitation, infrastructure and a means to live.
+In response to Viet Cong attacks on displaced persons camps, US artillery barrages killed many displaced refugees, and undermined ongoing Civil Operations and Rural Development Support efforts.